-Adverse reactions associated with propafenone HCl occur most frequently in the gastrointestinal, cardiovascular, and central nervous systems.
-About 20% of patients treated with propafenone HCl have discontinued treatment because of adverse reactions.
+Adverse reactions associated with RYTHMOL occur most frequently in the gastrointestinal, cardiovascular, and central nervous systems.
+About 20% of patients treated with RYTHMOL have discontinued treatment because of adverse reactions.

-Adverse reactions reported for > 1.5% of 474 SVT patients who received propafenone in U.S. clinical trials are presented in the following table by incidence and percent discontinuation, reported to the nearest percent.
+Adverse reactions reported for > 1.5% of 474 SVT patients who received RYTHMOL in U.S. clinical trials are presented in Table 1 by incidence and percent discontinuation, reported to the nearest percent.

-Adverse Reactions Reported for > 1.5% of SVT Patients
+Table 1: Adverse Reactions Reported for > 1.5% of

 |Nausea and/or Vomiting||11%||2.9%|